Wedding Vendor Payment Schedules (What You’ll Pay and When)

 • Split deposits (e.g., 25% now, 25% in 3 months)

-Not all vendors advertise this, but many are open to it - especially if you ask early.
+Not all vendors advertise this, but many are open to it - especially early in the process.

 Why Wedding Budgets Don’t Match Wedding Cash Flow